edwin-pan/Borealis/README.md

 # Project Borealis

 ### Abstract
-Today, the latest cutting-edge for user-oriented commercial millimeter-wave (mmwave) radar solutions utilize a Pulse Modulated Continuous Wave (PMCW) transmission signal to obtain highly accurate range information (range resolutions up to a nanometer-level).
-Conveniently, the same information used to estimate range can, when viewed over multiple modulation cycles, also allow the radar sensor to estimate target velocity (doppler).
-Viewing frame by frame range-doppler plots allows these systems to perform classification of complex human gestures.
+Today, the latest cutting-edge for user-oriented commercial millimeter-wave (mmwave) RADAR solutions utilize a Pulse Modulated Continuous Wave (PMCW) transmission signal to obtain useful insight into the area surrounding a spacial region.
+These RADAR systems can measure near-instantaneous and highly accurate range information (range resolutions up to a nanometer-level), doppler information (resolutions up to a few cm/second), and angular information in both azimuth and elevation.
+Coupled with RADAR's innate robustness against weather, lighting, and interference from other RADARs, this sensing modality presents itself as a unique means of complementing existing LiDAR and Camera based autonomous driving capabilities.

-In the past, gesture classification has been used for small hand gesture classification.
-In this thesis,

-One possible application is to use the RADAR system's gesture classification capabilities to classify moving objects as pedestrians, bicycles, or cars.

-Over the last few years, a new class of mmwave radar systems utilizing pulse modulated continuous wave (PMCW) transmission signals have arrived on the consumer market.
-Since

-Since a PMCW chip can exhibit a period much shorter than a standard FMCW chirp, these new radar systems enable much finer range and doppler resolutions (range resolutions at the millimeter-level).
-Consequently, classification of more sophisticated and subtle gestures should be able to be achieved.
-This senior research thesis explores the human gesture recognition capabilities of these new PMCW radar systems compared to that of the FMCW radars that preceded it.
+Needless to say, the safety of both passengers and passerbys is mission critical.
+Therefore, it's vital that autonomous systems use their wide array of sensors to detect, track, and classify the types of objects in a scene.
+If this can be done using only RADAR sensors, correct classification of moving objects can be done irrespective of uncontrollable circumstances like weather and lighting.
+In this thesis, classification of detections as pedestrian, bicyle, and car is achieved using only the range-doppler information from a single forward facing autonomotive PMCW RADAR system.

+Keywords: rf, radar, PMCW, DCM, classification

 ### Directory Structure
     .